-Cost-Effective Solution for Commercial Roof Past Its Life Expectancy
+Cost-Effective Solution for Commercial Roof Past its Life Expectancy

 Keysight Technologies, in Roseville, California, is a manufacturing facility housed in an 180,000-square-foot-building.
 The roof was approximately 23-years old and had exceeded its life expectancy.
 Multiple leaks were occurring at the expansion joints and corners of the building.
+The building had a steel deck with multiple layers of insulation and a conventional built-up roof system installed.